 -

 1. Put your boneless skinless chicken breast in a ziplock bag.
-I usually don't like the extra-large size chicken breast -- something about walking down the aisle and noticing that the chicken breasts are larger than mine (did I just type that?) is rather disconcerting, but when they are on fire sale, I'll buy a pack and put them individually in the freezer.
-Then this step is easy, I just take the bag out of the freezer and defrost in the microwave.
+I usually don't like the extra-large size chicken breast -- something about walking down the aisle and noticing that the chicken breasts are larger than mine (did I just type that?) is rather disconcerting, but when they are on fire sale, I'll buy a pack a nd put them individually in the freezer.
+Then this step is easy, I just take the bag out of the freezer a nd defrost in the microwave.
 I usually use a large breast like this (a little less than a pound) for two servings.
 If you need more, just use more individually bagged chicken.

 2. Using a handy mallet like this one (or a frying pan or even a can of vegetables), pound your chicken out flat until it fills the bag.